How To Master The Grilled Ribs Recipe

 Before lighting the grill, prepare the charcoal or gas grill accordingly.
 For charcoal grills, arrange the coals evenly and light them using a chimney starter or charcoal lighter fluid.
 Allow the coals to turn white and ashy before placing the ribs on the grill.
 For gas grills, preheat the grill to the desired temperature according to your recipe.

-Also read about: Southern Style: Grilled Okra Recipe
+Also read about: Steak Lover's Ribeye Grilling Recipe

 Maintaining temperature control is essential for successful grilling.
 For charcoal grills, adjust the vents to control airflow and therefore, heat.
 For gas grills, adjust the temperature knobs to maintain the desired temperature.